-We are involved in many projects of the EU, the BMBF (Germany's Federal Ministry of Education and Research), the BMWi (Germany's Federal Ministry of Economy and Energy) and the DFG (German Research Foundation).
+We are involved in many projects of the EU, the BMBF (Germany's Federal Ministry of Education and Research), the BMWK (Germany's Federal Ministry for Economic Affairs and Climate Action) and the DFG (German Research Foundation).
 Our main projects are listed below.

 - KiJuAssistenz - Digitale Unterstützung partizipativer pädagogischer Arbeitsprozesse in Einrichtungen der Bildung, Erziehung und Betreuung von Kindern und Jugendlichen - Teilprojekt: Qualitätsentwicklung der pädagogischen Arbeit und Entwicklung digitaler Unterstützungswerkzeuge